m7mdsonny/STCSAAS/DATABASE_DEPLOYMENT.md

 ## 🎯 Prerequisites

-- PostgreSQL 12+ installed and running
+- PostgreSQL 12+ installed and running (including custom builds like aaPanel)
-- Database user with CREATE DATABASE privileges
+- Database user with CREATE DATABASE and CREATE EXTENSION privileges
 - Access to the server via SSH or direct database access
 - Laravel application configured with database credentials

+**Note:** This schema uses `pgcrypto` extension (not `uuid-ossp`), making it compatible with custom PostgreSQL builds that don't include uuid-ossp.

 ---